ixiaopan/blog/content/post/knn.md

 Suppose we have a dataset and a new data point, we want to know which class this new example belong to or what the predicted value is if it's a regression task.
-KNN woks in this way,
+KNN works in this way,

 - Choose a value for $K$
 - Calculate distances between the new point and each sample of the training data